danieljames/boost-tasks/README.md

 If `push-to-repo` is true then any git changes made (such as updating the submodules) will be pushed to GitHub.
 Don't want this to happen when testing the script.

+The keys in `superproject-branches' specifies the branches in the super project to update, the values are the branches to update from.